-A federal tax lien arises automatically if you don’t pay the amount due after receiving your first bill.
+A federal tax lien arises automatically if you don’t pay after the IRS assesses the liability and sends you a bill.
 The government also may file a Notice of Federal Tax Lien (NFTL) in the public records.

 - This notifies creditors the IRS has a claim against all your current and future property; and